MehdiKhoshnevisz/GBSlider/README.md

     </div>
   </div>
 ```
-> And then you can run sliders from this way
+> And then you can run sliders
 ```javascript
 <script type="text/javascript">
   // Run Sliders